Tunneling in multi-site mesoscopic quantum Hall circuits: Introduction

+In the present work, we broadly focus on two directions.
+First, we explore the transport properties of a four-site QH circuit, shown in Fig.~\ref{fig1}, which serves as a prototypical setup where higher-order backscattering processes constitute the relevant perturbations; increasing the number of sites does not introduce fundamentally new effects.
+Second, we introduce and analyze tunneling phenomena in multichannel realizations of multi-site mesoscopic QH circuits.
+Together, we establish multi-site QH circuits as a versatile and experimentally accessible platform for realizing and probing quantum criticality, interference-driven transport, and non-Fermi-liquid behavior in strongly correlated mesoscopic systems.

 This paper is organized as follows.
 In Sec.~\ref{model} we present our bosonization-based model to describe the multi-site QH circuits.
 An exact solution of the model in the absence of backscattering events is given in Sec.~\ref{scatt}.
-Section~\ref{ele} is devoted to the construction of an effective low-energy Hamiltonian that takes into account the different tunneling process in the considered system.
-Quantum critical properties of a multi-site QH circuit are discussed in Sec.~\ref{qcp}, and their transport properties in different geometries are presented in section~\ref{chh}.
-In section~\ref{mck}, we introduce the multichannel, multi-site mesoscopic QH circuits and analyze their quantum critical behaviors.
-A brief discussion about the Joules heating effects in the explored devices is given in Sec.~\ref{hee}.
+Section~\ref{ele} is devoted to the construction of an effective low-energy Hamiltonian that takes into account the different tunneling processes in the considered system.
+Quantum critical properties of a multi-site QH circuit are discussed in Sec.~\ref{qcp}, and their transport properties in different geometries are presented in sections.~\ref{chh} and ~\ref{trr1}.
+In sections~\ref{mck} and ~\ref{trr2}, we introduce the multichannel, multi-site mesoscopic QH circuits and analyze their quantum critical behaviors.
+Discussion of the Joule heating effects in the explored devices is given in Sec.~\ref{hee}.
 Finally, we conclude in Sec.~\ref{concls}.
 Minor mathematical details of our calculations are given in the Appendices.